 key issues affecting the council and the Movement and

 - Consider any other business appropriate to come before the corporation in accordance with the process established by the board of directors.

-We currently have 46 districts and each district is authorized to have two (2) council delegates and two (2) alternates.
+We currently have 46 service units and each service unit is authorized to have two (2) council delegates and two (2) alternates.
 Adult delegates serve two-year terms and girl delegates serve a one-year term (per bylaws).
-Council delegates have an important role in the Girl Scout democratic process – they represent their district by voting on decisions that influence the Council.
-Council delegates and alternates are elected by their district and names and contact information are supplied to Council.
+Council delegates have an important role in the Girl Scout democratic process – they represent their service unit by voting on decisions that influence the Council.
+Council delegates and alternates are elected by their service unit and names and contact information are supplied to Council.